the-modem-distro/pinephone_modem_sdk/docs/AT_INTERFACE.md

 | ATZ | Set all Current Parameters to User-defined Profile | DSP | Yes |
 | AT^DSCI | Call Status Indication | DSP | Yes |

-[1]: Diag port is hardwired from LK to the userspace by the firmware.
-If GPIOs are available in your platform it'll just work(tm), disabling it will probably not work though
-[2]: FOTA functionality is completely removed in this firmware
-[3]: i2c is disabled for the most part in the kernel and userspace support is removed by default.
-Handling i2c from AT command interface is not supported
-[4]: Qualcomm IZAT is removed from userspace.
-GPS, GNSS and A-GPS work but the modem will be unable to do standalone A-GPS tracking without cooperation from the PinePhone
-[5]: Userspace ignores QSCLK config.

 ## Custom commands in this firmware

 | Command | Description | Handled by | Implemented |